What is Parkinson’s Disease?

 Could CBD cure Parkinson’s Disease?

 Parkinson’s Victoria, an advocacy group that raises awareness and funds for people living in Victoria with Parkinson’s disease, states that until more research is undertaken, they cannot say that CBD can cure the disease.This does not mean that cannabis has absolutely no benefits for people with Parkinson’s but that it may be related to the standards of the research conducted and the other conditions and symptoms of the person taking it.

 Research has shown some potential for increasing the quality of life for those with Parkinson’s, with a study showing an increase of it for participants who took 300mg of CBD a day and who didn’t have any comorbid psychiatric conditions.
-Other metrics reported on in this study such as motor or general symptoms did not improve with CBD use however.
+Other metrics reported in this study such as motor or general symptoms did not improve with CBD use.
 More studies must be undertaken before conclusive evidence is drawn on whether CBD can definitely ease symptoms and increase the quality of life of people with the condition.

 Medical reviews have also come up inconclusive, with not enough successful RCT trials being undertaken to prove the efficacy of CBD.
-Some research indicates its usefulness in some settings but, as stated above, larger test groups and more RCT clinical studies are needed in order to increase the amount of successful results.
+Some research indicates its usefulness in some settings but, as stated above, larger test groups and more RCT clinical studies are needed in order to increase the number of successful results.

-As always, contact your GP or specialist before undertaking any CBD treatment for Parkinson’s disease, and do so under guidance and supervision of professionals.
+As always, contact your GP or specialist before undertaking any CBD treatment for Parkinson’s disease, and do so under the guidance and supervision of professionals.